Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction/introduction.rst

   - (RtL operators) overloaded :cch:`x = y = z$$$var_local = var_local = var_local` will always be treated as :cch:`x = (y = z)$$$var_local = (var_local = var_local)`, never as :cch:`(x = y) = z$$$(var_local = var_local) = var_local`.
   - (LtR operators) overloaded :cch:`x << y << z$$$var_local << var_local << var_local` will always be treated as :cch:`(x << y) << z$$$(var_local << var_local) << var_local`, never as :cch:`x << (y << z)$$$var_local << (var_local << var_local)`.

 Some operators must be member functions, some must be free functions and some can be both.
+Majority can not have default parameters (there is no syntax support).
 More info and recommendation for each in specific lessons.

 Syntax
 ######